Rorevilla/Riddler/Riddler 07_24_20/README.md

     ## [1] 24.28571

-Information is added to the six “optimal” scenarios, including the names of the shires, their population, etc.
+Information is added to the six “optimal” scenarios, including the names of the shires, their population, etc.:

 ``` r
 solutions <- combinations %>% top_n(n = -1, wt = total_population_votes)